lydialucchesi/smallsets/README.md

 ## Quick start example

-After installing and loading smallsets, run the snippet of code to build your first Smallset Timeline!
+After installing smallsets, run the snippet of code to build your first Smallset Timeline!

 ``` r
 library(smallsets)